Esri/esri-leaflet/README.md

 The goal of Esri Leaflet is not to replace the ArcGIS Javascript, but rather to provide small components to allow devleopers to build simple lightweight mapping applicaitons.

 # Dependancies

 * Terraformer - for converting geometries
 * ArcGIS Node (browser build) - for making API requests

+These are currently included in `/vendor` as submodules they will probally be used once work on things like `L.esri.FeatureLayer` starts.

 # The Future!
 * FeatureLayer